Important Reasons for Xeriscaping

 Too much of a good thing: Nutrients

 Nutrients from fertilizers are one of the biggest problems in the rivers and reservoirs in the Oldman watershed.
-Runoff from our lawns and farms carries with it nutrients like phosphorus and nitrogen that cause algae and aquatic plants to grow.
-If there are too many nutrients and therefore too much growth we see algal blooms that carry with them bacteria harmful to human health and beaches must be closed.
-All this plant growth also uses up oxygen in the water which will kill fish if oxygen levels get too low.
+Runoff from our lawns and farms carries with it nutrients like phosphorus and nitrogen that cause algae and aquatic plants to grow excessively.
+If there are too many nutrients and therefore too much growth we see algal blooms that carry with them bacteria harmful to human health.
+All this plant growth also uses up oxygen in the water, which can kill fish and other aquatic organisms if oxygen levels get too low.
 You have likely seen unsightly and stinky ponds where there is a lot of plant and algae growth.
 Prairie Urban Gardens help because native plants do not require chemical fertilizers, using natural manure or compost when and if required.
 Start making a difference today by following the 7 principles in your yard!

 In summer, the highest use of treated water in cities and towns is for watering lawns.
 The draw on water increases by 50% in summer due to lawn-watering alone.
-Prairie Urban Gardens can help change this, because once they are established, they require little to no water.
-The plants in these gardens are adapted to dry environments and do not need watering to thrive.
-In fact, over watering will harm them.
+Prairie Urban Gardens can help change this, because once they are established, they require little to no watering.
+The plants in these gardens are adapted to dry environments and do not need regular or intensive watering to thrive.
+In fact, over-watering will harm them.
 Taking small steps like using rain barrels and watering your lawn only 1 inch per week will also help reduce the amount of treated water being used for lawns.

 Manicured, green lawns are a common sight in urban communities and the use of pesticides to keep those lawns pristine and weed free can be just as common.
 According to a survey conducted by the Oldman Watershed Council’s Urban Team 'The River Starts Here: Lethbridge Stormwater Education Program Design and Evaluation Report', 67% of respondents use a weed-and-feed type product.
 To reduce the amount of pesticides you use, please avoid these products.
 “Weed-and-feed” lawn care products contain both herbicides and fertilizers.
 Many contain more herbicide than is required.
 It is better for water quality and human health to spot-spray individual weeds with a herbicide or, better yet, to pull weeds out by hand.
 A spot of vinegar in boiling water can also help.
 You can also help keep your lawn weed-free by keeping your grass at least 5 cm (2 inches) long and over-seeding the lawn where it is bald or patchy.
-These areas are where weeds can grow easily.
+These areas are where weeds can grow the most easily, but by maintaining consistent grass cover, it will be harder for them to establish.

 Excess pesticides from fields, lawns, and gardens can be washed into the street by rain or routine watering, which then runs from the street into a storm drain and directly into a water body such as a river or lake.
-Water from the gutters empties striaght into the Oldman.
+Water from the gutters empties straight into the Oldman River.
 Pesticides can also get into local water bodies by way of aquatic application, spills, and even by wind.
-This can result in a decrease in water quality.
+This can result in a decrease in water quality and harm aquatic flora and fauna.

-With growing concerns over the affects of pesticides to water quality and human health, over 100 communities across Canada have restricted non-essential use of toxic lawn and garden chemicals including pesticides.
-The provinces of Quebec and Ontario have even gone as far as to announce a ban on pesticide use.
+With growing concerns over the effects of pesticides to water quality and human health, over 100 communities across Canada have restricted non-essential use of toxic lawn and garden chemicals including pesticides.
+The provinces of Quebec and Ontario have even gone so far as to announce a total ban on pesticide use.

 Did you know?